Skip to content

 6. The application validates authorization and executes a transaction.

-• Overwriting transaction data before user will enter the authorization credentials,
+• Overwriting transaction data before user will enter the authorization credentials

-• Skipping transaction authorization.
+• Skipping transaction authorization

 2.6 Transaction data should be protected against modification

-• Adding parameters with transaction data to a HTTP request which authorizes the transaction.
-In such a case, poor implementation will authorize the initial transaction and then execute a fraudulent transaction (specific example of Time of Check to Time of Use vulnerability).
+2. Create and add new transaction data parameters to a HTTP request that is authorizing the transaction.
+In such a case, a transaction authorization process that is poorly implemented might authorize the initial transaction and then execute a fraudulent transaction (specific example of Time of Check to Time of Use vulnerability).

 2.10 Authorization credentials should be unique for every operation